Message from the Cabinet Secretary for NHS Recovery, Health and Social Care

 I wholeheartedly agree that this approach ensures that all NHSScotland staff are treated fairly and consistently, under one set of policies and processes.
 Furthermore, these policies support the NHSScotland values, meet legal requirements, and champion best employment practice.

-This programme of work is supported by our Partnership Working approach which brings together Trade Unions, Employers, and Scottish Government to jointly review the PIN Policies.
+This programme of work is supported by our Partnership Working approach which brings together trade unions, employers, and Scottish Government to jointly review the PIN Policies.

 The refreshed workforce policies, the principles and values that underpin them, and the associated supporting documents provide the standard for workforce policies that apply to all staff within NHSScotland regardless of which Board they are employed by.
 I am asking all NHSScotland managers and leaders to ensure that they adopt and embrace the NHSScotland Workforce Policies within their Boards and within their individual roles.
 I am also tasking Employee Directors and Board Partnership Forums to champion these policies and to raise any concerns about non-compliance in a positive and constructive manner.